 Cataracts continue to develop and grow if left untreated, and the only effective treatment for cataracts is surgery.
-Consult one of our experienced optometrists to discuss treatment options for cataracts that affect quality of life or inhibit the ability to perform normal daily tasks.
+Please consult one of our experienced optometrists, located in Iowa City, to discuss treatment options for cataracts that affect the quality of life or inhibit the ability to perform everyday tasks.

 Types of Cataracts

-Nuclear Cataracts affect the center of the lens and cause more nearsightedness.
-In fact, nuclear cataracts may temporarily improve reading vision.
-However, vision gradually clouds and the lens can turn yellow or brown which leads to color blindness.
+- Nuclear Cataracts affect the center of the lens and cause more nearsightedness.
+Nuclear cataracts may temporarily improve reading vision.
+However, vision gradually clouds, and the lens can turn yellow or brown, which leads to color blindness.

-Posterior subcapsular cataracts progress faster than other types of cataracts.
-This type affects the back of the lens and begin as a small, opaque area near the back of the lens right in the path of light entering the eye.
-This type of cataract interferes with reading vision, reduces vision in bright light, and produces a glare or halo around lights.
+- Posterior subcapsular cataracts progress faster than other types of cataracts.
+This type affects the back of the lens and begins as a small, opaque area near the back of the lens right in the path of light entering the eye.
+This type of cataract interferes with reading vision, reduces vision in bright light, and produces glare or halo around lights.

 Regular eye exams are the best way to maintain proper eye health, but there are preventative measures that can be taken at home to slow the progression of cataracts, such as:

 - Manage other health problems

 - Wear sunglasses that block ultraviolet B (UVB) light

 - Reduce alcohol use

 Contact McDonald Optical at (319)-359-3307 or Book Online Here.